 Is it not true that many people judge their selves by the way others think of them or the way they see themselves in front of a mirror?
 Some people realize that the true nature of an individual is mirrored from the heart while others fall into this false admiration and thrive to become more attractive or appeasing.
 The woman who has all the brightness in the world and is shown as angelic; with a light surrounding her head, looks at herself and feels that there is still an insufficiency.
 A lacking essence that makes her look depressed is filled in her senses and is hovering as a dark spirit within the body.
 Further, the fact that she has to move into the next step of life where she loses her vital strength, beauty and physical shine to become a responsible mother is shown through the reflection.
 It is this idea that has crept over her mind and making her feel vain.
 The design of the wallpaper is in such a way that every block appears as an eye watching the woman.
 This clearly reflects on the woman who begins to notice faults in her body and beauty.
 Picasso presents a clear message that self-admiration or Narcissism or heeding the opinions of others can lead to devastating consequences as seen in the case of the woman.

-There are numerous other interpretations of the painting and it has remained an enigma for art critics for many years.
+There are numerous other interpretations of the painting and the direct meaning of the painting has remained an enigma for art critics for many years.
 Each interpretation varies and that quality makes the painting a Universal one.
 The powerful imagination of Pablo Picasso along with his abilities to picture so many emotions through few objects and a ‘single’ individual makes the Girl Before a Mirror a masterpiece – not only for Cubism, but for the entire painting Universe.

 Location: Girl Before a Mirror by Pablo Picasso is currently at The Museum of Modern Art, New York.